Head of Design / User-Centered Design Innovation

 My Role

-As the Principal UX design leader, I rallied the cross-functional team (Product, Engineering and Design) in a Collaborative Working Backwards process to articulate and align on the customer problems that we needed to solve.
-I then led the cross-functional brainstorm sessions to generate a broad set of customer-focused, think-big ideas.
+As the UX Senior Manager, I brought together the cross-functional team (Product, Engineering, and Design) in collaborative workshops to clearly define and align on the key customer problems we needed to address.
+I then led brainstorming sessions to generate a wide range of think-big, customer-focused ideas.

-I created and owned the overarching strategy of the vision, led a team of designers to bring the vision to life through user stories and UX design.
-I provided creative direction through weekly design sprints, brought the end-to-end customer experience to life through animation and directed the final presentation.
-I presented the vision to cross-functional leadership team and the VP of Amazon Shopping.
+I developed and owned the overarching strategy for the vision, leading a team of UX designers to translate it into compelling user stories and UX designs.
+I provided creative direction throughout weekly design sprints and brought the end-to-end customer experience to life through animations.
+I also directed the final presentation of the vision, which I presented to the cross-functional leadership team and the VP of Amazon Shopping.

 Impact

-Powerful “compare” feature in Lists to help you easily evaluate your options in one place.
+A powerful “compare” feature in Lists to quickly evaluate your options in one place

-An “auto-archive” feature to hide items from the active list view once the customer has made a purchase
+An “auto-archive” feature that hides purchased items from the active list view

 Easily save items as you shop